 Individual Savings Accounts, universally known as ISAs, began life as relatively simple savings plans in 1999, but over the past 24 years the rules surrounding them have become ever more complex.
-While there have been calls to make the regime simpler and more accessible, in recent years the government has shown little inclination to reform ISAs.
+While there have been calls to make the regime simpler and more accessible, in recent years the government has shown little interest in ISAs.
 For example, the main contribution limit has been unchanged since April 2017.
+However, in September 2023, rumours emerged that an ISA overhaul could be announced in the Autumn Statement on 22 November.

-The government's website says there are only four categories of ISA - cash ISAs, stocks and shares ISAs, innovative finance ISAs, and Lifetime ISAs - but variants exist for specific investment needs.
+There are three main categories of ISA - cash ISAs, stocks and shares ISAs and Lifetime ISAs - but variants exist for specific investment needs.